What is Sub-Ohm Vaping and Why Does it Exist?

 If we increase the power of the battery, the current will increase.
 If we increase the resistance of the circuit, the current will decrease.

-In an e-cigarette, the heat produced by the coil dictates how much e-liquid can be vapourised, and the heat of the coil is dictated by the amount of current passing through it.
+In an e-cigarette, the heat produced by the coil dictates how much e-liquid can be vaporised, and the heat of the coil is dictated by the amount of current passing through it.
 To produce a huge cloud, you want to get the coil as hot as possible, but due to the resistance of the material (measured in ohms) from which the coil is made, a standard coil will simply melt and become unusable.
-The standard resistance across an e-cigarettes’ electrical circuit is between 1.5 to 2.8 ohms.
+The standard resistance across an e-cigarette’s electrical circuit is between 1.5 and 2.8 ohms.

-So, in conclusion, using a higher voltage from a larger battery, combined with a thicker coil that possesses a lower resistance (less ohms), you can vapourise much more e-liquid than you could with a lower-voltage standard battery using a thinner coil with a high resistance (more ohms) in the same time frame.
+In conclusion, using a higher voltage from a larger battery, combined with a thicker coil that possesses a lower resistance (fewer ohms), you can vapourise much more e-liquid than you could with a lower-voltage standard battery using a thinner coil with a high resistance (more ohms) in the same time frame.

 The greatest issue facing those that enjoy sub-ohm vaping is that it requires more expensive coils, uses a lot more e-liquid, and uses up your battery power much faster.
 However, thanks to the low prices of e-liquid, and the number of high capacity batteries available on the market, these issues are less of a problem today than they were five years ago.
 So next time someone asks you “what is sub-ohm vaping?”, whether or not you wish to give it a try you will, at least, know what they’re talking about.